 How many times did Jesus tell Peter that he should forgive a brother who sinned against him?
 In Matthew 18:22, Jesus said to Peter, “I do not say to you, up to seven times, but up to seventy times seven.’’
 That is 490 times which is the number of years that God forgave the Israelites for not keeping the Sabbath year rest.

-In Ezekiel 20:12, the Lord said, “I gave them My Sabbaths to be a sign between Me and them, that they might know that I am the Lord who sanctifies them.”
+In Ezekiel 20:12, it is written, “I gave them My Sabbaths to be a sign between Me and them, that they might know that I am the Lord who sanctifies them.”

 Their obsession with material wealth and sinful pleasure led them to disregard the Sabbath.